robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

     IMAGE 2: show few sines with different sampling

 >Using samplePerPeriod instead frequency will affect horizontal axis of the frequency domain chart (you will see
 >that later).
 This conversion is not linear so our frequency bins will not be spaced by equal amount of Hertz.
-For
->needs of this article it's doesn't change much.
+>They will be spaced by equal amount of samplePerPeriod instead.
+For needs of this article it's ok.

 Let say we have signal that is made of 3 sine waves.
 Sine A has samplePerPeriod equal 28, Sine B has samplePerPeriod equal 20, Sine C has samplePerPeriod equal 16.
 If you are really curious how much Hertz is that it's 1575Hz, 2205Hz